-- An AIX system has been installed to use as an xCAT management node. - xCAT and prerequisite software has been installed on the management node. - The xCAT management node has been configured. - One or more LPARs have already been created using the HMC interfaces. - The cluster management network has been set up.
-(The Ethernet network that will be used to do the network installation of the cluster nodes.)
+- An AIX system has been installed to use as an xCAT management node. - xCAT and prerequisite software has been installed on the management node. - One or more LPARs have already been created using the HMC interfaces. - The cluster management network has been set up.
+(The Ethernet network that will be used to do the network installation of the cluster nodes.) - xCAT requires that each node have a unique short hostname - The cluster domain name must be set correctly in the xCAT "site" definition.
+All nodes in the xCAT cluster must have the same network domain